cvs-health/testaro/README.md

 }
 ```

-This command checks the result of the previous act to determine whether its `result.totals.invalid` property has a positive value.
-If so, it changes the next command to be performed, specifying the command 4 commands before this one.
+This act checks the result of the previous act to determine whether its `result.totals.invalid` property has a positive value.
+If so, it changes the next act to be performed, specifying the act 4 acts before this one.

-A `next`-type command can use a `next` property instead of a `jump` property.
-The value of the `next` property is a command name.
-It tells Testaro to continue performing commands starting with the command having that value as the value of its `name` property.
+A `next` act can use a `next` property instead of a `jump` property.
+The value of the `next` property is an act name.
+It tells Testaro to continue performing acts starting with the act having that value as the value of its `name` property.

 #### `actSpecs` file